Install and Uninstall

 Specifies the custom installation directory for Citrix Workspace app installation.
 The default path is

 C:\Program Files\Citrix.
 Example,

 CitrixWorkspaceApp.exe INSTALLDIR=C:\Program Files\Citrix.

 Installs one or more of the specified components.
-Example,
+For example:

-Indicates that the bidirectional content redirection between the client to host and the host to the client is enabled.
-See the Bidirectional content redirection policy settings section in Citrix Virtual Apps and Desktops documentation for more information.
+Indicates if bidirectional content redirection between the client and the host is enabled.
+For more information, see the Bidirectional content redirection policy settings section in the Citrix Virtual Apps and Desktops documentation.